 Day 1 of your cycle is always the first day of red blood (actual menstrual flow) as opposed to brown (or even pinkish) spotting.
 Meaning, a pad would be required on Day 1 of your cycle because the bleeding would heavy enough to require it whereas spotting is often just noted when you use the restroom.

 Does spotting a few days before your period mean anything?
 Unfortunately, it’s hard to make grand proclamations.
 Spotting of a day or two leading up to a true menstrual period (meaning ovulation occurred 12-16 days prior) would typically be considered nothing concerning.
 If your pre-menstrual spotting lasts more than that, it could be an indication that the corpus luteum is breaking down too soon.
 Assuming that disorders like endometriosis and fibroids are ruled out, this doesn’t pose a problem for women who are charting to avoid a pregnancy.
-However, for women who are trying to conceive, the issue with premature breakdown of the corpus luteum is that even if the egg is fertilized, the uterine lining would be shed too early to allow for proper implantation.
+However, for women who are trying to conceive, the issue with a premature breakdown of the corpus luteum is that even if the egg is fertilized, the uterine lining would be shed too early to allow for proper implantation.

 The likely culprit behind prematurely dissolving corpus luteum cysts (leading to several days of premenstrual spotting) are levels of progesterone that are too low.
 Some signals to look for are regular patterns where:

-- Temperatures zigzag up and down around ovulation (meaning, peaks and valleys that oscillate between your pre-ovulatory lows and your post-ovulatory temperatures)
+- Temperatures zigzag up and down around ovulation (meaning, peaks, and valleys that oscillate between your pre-ovulatory lows and your post-ovulatory temperatures)

 - Luteal phases are regularly less than 11 days

 - The transition from the follicular phase (the pre-ovulatory phase of your cycle) to the luteal phase (the post-ovulatory phase) takes more than 3 days